jamiemccarthy/unreliable/README.md

   scope :reverse_chron, -> { order(year_published: :desc, title: :desc, id: :desc) }
 ```

-The problem in this example is easy to see because many books are published each year.
-But this error can occur at any time granularity.
+This example's problem is easy to see because many books are published each year.

+But this error can occur at any granularity, in time or other data types.

 ## Requirements

+`unreliable` is tested on every valid combination of:

+ * sqlite, postgresql, and mysql2 adapters
-`unreliable` is tested to support Ruby 2.6 through 3.2, and Rails 5.0 through 7.1.
+ * Ruby 2.6 through 3.3
+ * Rails 5.2 through 7.1

 `unreliable` depends only on ActiveRecord and Railties.
 If you have a non-Rails app that uses ActiveRecord, you can still use it.